 - Class A - Requires City Council approval

-- Class B – Issued by the Neighbor Services Department.
+- Class B – Issued by the Neighborhood Services Department

 - Class C - Subject to business license regulations

-NOTE: All temporary use permits are subject to appeal in accordance with Section 15.60.045 of the National City Municipal Code.
+NOTE: All TUPs are subject to appeal in accordance with Section 15.60.045 of the National City Municipal Code.

 A. Site development standards, site plan review, environmental impact review, and public works improvements, otherwise required with building permits, and are exempt under this chapter.